Inflectra/spira-documentation/docs/SpiraTestPlanTeam_External_Bug_Tracking_Integration_Guide/Using Spira with OnTime 11.md

-All you need to do on this screen is enter the word "ReplicationProcedures" in the External Key textbox and the data-sync plug-in will know that this custom property is mapped to the built-in Replication Procedures field in OnTime. *Note that there is [no space]{.underline}* between the words Replication and Procedures!!
+All you need to do on this screen is enter the word "ReplicationProcedures" in the External Key textbox and the data-sync plug-in will know that this custom property is mapped to the built-in Replication Procedures field in OnTime. *Note that there is no space* between the words Replication and Procedures!!

 Once you have updated the various mapping sections, you are now ready to start the service.